 I doubt that SIPS will solve all of psychology’s intellectual diversity problems.
 Psychology’s decades-long leftward drift is on a trajectory to essentially eliminate all conservatives from the field.
 For example, in the 2012 Presidential election, von Hippel and Buss’s recent survey (reported in this book) found that social psychologists voted for Obama over Romney by 301 to 4.
 A healthy political diversity in the field is not likely to return anytime soon.
 When a field is this lopsided, it means that only questions of interest to liberals will even be addressed, because there is, effectively, no one but liberals in the field.
 SIPS’ emphasis on methods will not solve this problem.

 However, if the science reform effort in general, and SIPS in particular solves a great many of the other problems – such as political discrimination, cherrypicking evidence to advance narratives, leaping to conclusions to justify social interventions, etc. it will have done more to improve psychology than many of its members perhaps even realize.
 Warts and all, I will sign up for that right now.

 Lee Jussim is a professor of social psychology at Rutgers University and was a Fellow and Consulting Scholar at the Center for Advanced Study in the Behavioral Sciences at Stanford University (2013-15).
+The views presented here are his alone, and do not reflect views approved or endorsed by any institution or organization, past or present, that he has worked for.
 He can be followed on twitter here.